k8s-docs/prometheus-docs/content/blog/2018-08-23-interview-with-presslabs.md

 ---
-title: Interview with Presslabs
+title: 与Presslabs面试
-created_at: 2018-08-23
+date: 2018-08-23
 kind: article
 author_name: Brian Brazil
 ---

-*Continuing our series of interviews with users of Prometheus, Mile Rosu from Presslabs talks about their monitoring journey.*
+_Continuing our series of interviews with users of Prometheus, Mile Rosu from Presslabs talks about their monitoring journey._

 ## Can you tell us about yourself and what Presslabs does?

 [Presslabs](https://www.presslabs.com/) is a high-performance managed WordPress hosting platform targeted at publishers, Enterprise brands and digital agencies which seek to offer a seamless experience to their website visitors, 100% of the time.

 Recently, we have developed an innovative component to our core product—WordPress Business Intelligence.
 Users can now get real—time,